pascalvanhecke/AmsterdamBlockchainWeek/events/daos-degens-drinks/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    web3 DDD is for DAO contributooors and degens to come together and embrace web3 culture - organized by Data Union Framework, powered by Streamr.
+    web3 DDD is for DAO contributooors and degens to come together and embrace web3 culture - organized by Data Union DAO.
   -
     NFT gated event.
 50 NFTickets available. no ticket, no drink, no alpha.
 Tickets are released everyday via twitter.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
-date: 2022-04-21
+date: 2022-04-19
 # The date when the event ends.
 Can be left empty or set to the same day the
 # event starts.
 endDate: